orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/improc.rst

 that we have a method performing reasonably well on our data and objects of interest, the task of scaling up segmentation to real very high resolution data is itself challenging.
-First, we can not load the whole data into memory, and there is a need for on the flow processing which does not cope well with traditional segmentation algorithms.
+First, we can not load the whole data into memory, and there is a need for on the fly processing which does not cope well with traditional segmentation algorithms.
 Second, the result of the segmentation process itself is difficult to represent and manipulate efficiently.